Aliases for SARNP Gene

 GeneCards Summary for SARNP Gene

 SARNP (SAP Domain Containing Ribonucleoprotein) is a Protein Coding gene.
 Diseases associated with SARNP include Hepatocellular Carcinoma.
 Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Transport of Mature Transcript to Cytoplasm.
-Gene Ontology (GO) annotations related to this gene include nucleic acid binding and poly(A) RNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding.

 UniProtKB/Swiss-Prot for SARNP Gene